 Ashurkov’s affidavit:

-As with LIFE, NRB faced threats and attacks from the banking authorities as soon as it became known they planned to issue the Navalny card.
-As a result, NRB succumbed to threats and also left the project.
+Similar to the LIFE situation, NRB came under threats and attacks from the banking authorities once it became public that they plan to issue the Navalny Card.
+Ultimately, NRB succumbed to the threats and also withdrew from the project.

 I repeat the October 7, 2012 quote from the piece cited by Solodkiy: